 A Third-Party Solution is Needed for Archiving and Security in Office 365

 Office 365 is a great collaboration solution from the world’s leading software company.
 It provides a number of useful features that your organization needs for collaboration.
 And to ensure full protection and compliance, you must implement third-party archiving and a complete security solution, like GWAVA Messaging Security and Retain Unified Archiving.
 Third party archiving, the solution.
-For more information about the need for third-party archiving in Office 365, feel free to download this whitepaper.
+Click for more information about the need for third-party archiving in Office 365.

 Information for this post was obtained from the Osterman Research Whitepaper, “The Need for Third-Party Security, Compliance and Other Capabilities in Microsoft Office 365”